userwiths/QLearning/README.md

 Where the "agent" learns about its enviroment by probing different parts (states) of it.

+The only draw-back of the program is that its time to learn grows with the size of the enviroment.

 For more info check the Documentation, or one of the links bellow.

 If you are intrested: